arslanshabbir88/MapMyGap/README.md

    -- Enable RLS (Row Level Security)
    ALTER TABLE analysis_history ENABLE ROW LEVEL SECURITY;

+   -- If you have an existing analysis_history table, add the strictness column:
+   -- ALTER TABLE analysis_history ADD COLUMN strictness TEXT NOT NULL DEFAULT 'balanced';

    -- Create policy for users to see only their own history CREATE POLICY "Users can view own analysis history" ON analysis_history